 Yes, as long as payment is made in full prior to the trip.

-With an agreed deposit, we are happy to reserve the dates you require.
+With an agreed, non-refundable deposit, we are happy to reserve the dates you require.

 How many people do you take?

 Go Untamed prefer smaller groups merely because the experience you have is more intimate and specifically tailored for you.
 We like to take no more than 3 people.
-We also won't try to throw in a few strangers to fill our vehicle.
+We also won't throw you in with a few strangers to fill our vehicle.
 It is YOUR safari!
 However, we do cater for larger groups and are happy to do so.

 Is the water safe to drink?

 In most towns and villages the water is completely safe.
 Bjorn and Ben have been drinking it for years (along with much safer beer and gin).
 However, there are areas and times of risk when the water is not safe.
 We do not take unnecceasry risks.
-We treat and boil ALL water that we use for our drinks and meals, and with people who are not used to the water where we travel, we treat and/or buy appropriate water.
+We treat and boil ALL water which we use for our drinks and meals, and with people who are not used to the water where we travel, we treat and/or buy appropriate water.
 ALL water is included in our quote - even if we have to purchase it for the entire trip.